lyteword/chspurgeon-tod/volume-5/psalm-106.md

 **Verse 1.** Take this verse as the theme of the Psalm, and we shall then see that its exhortation to praise,

-1\.Is directed to a special people: chosen, redeemed, but sinful, borne with, and forgiven.
+1\.
+Is directed to a special people: chosen, redeemed, but sinful, borne with, and forgiven.

-2\.Is supported by abundant arguments.
+2\.
+Is supported by abundant arguments.
 Man not to be praised, for he sins.
 God gives in his goodness, and forgives in his mercy, and is therefore to be thanked.

-3\.Is as applicable now as ever: for our story is a transcript of Israel's.
+3\.
+Is as applicable now as ever: for our story is a transcript of Israel's.

 **Verse 2.**

-1\.A challenge.
+1\.
+A challenge.

-2\.A suggestion: at least let us do what we can.
+2\.
+A suggestion: at least let us do what we can.

-3\.An ambition: in the ages to come we will make known with the church to angels, and all intelligent beings, the mighty acts of divine grace.
+3\.
+An ambition: in the ages to come we will make known with the church to angels, and all intelligent beings, the mighty acts of divine grace.

-4\.A question—shall I be there?
+4\.
+A question—shall I be there?

 **Verse 3.** The blessedness of a godly life.

 **Verse 4.**

-1\.The language of Humility: "Remember me, O Lord."
+1\.
+The language of Humility: "Remember me, O Lord."
 Let me not escape thy notice amongst the many millions of creatures under thy care.

-2\.The language of Faith.
+2\.
+The language of Faith.

 (a) That God has a people to whom he shows special favour.

 (b) That he himself has provided salvation for them.

-3\.The language of prayer.
+3\.
+The language of prayer.

 (a) For the free gift of salvation.